UzmaHasan/KCRL/README.md

-# KCRL: Prior Knowledge Based Causal Discovery With Reinforcement Learning
+# KCRL: A Prior Knowledge Based Causal Discovery Framework With Reinforcement Learning
 This is the public repository of code implementation for KCRL: A Prior Knowledge Based Causal Discovery Framework With Reinforcement Learning.
 ## Requirements
 The code is tested with the following configuration: